 Items can often end up in the incorrect bin.
 An everyday example of this is putting food waste in the same bag as dry recycling.
 Contamination can also occur when food containers which haven’t been properly cleaned are put in a dry recycling bag.
 Local authorities are looking hard at ways to increase or maintain recycling rates and tackle contamination issues, often with limited budgets.

 Improving segregation at the point of disposal across all sectors – from hazardous waste in healthcare, to commercial and household recycling, will achieve a better outcome for all.

 Poor segregation leads to increased costs of disposal for many business facilities and may even result in prosecution if the waste is ‘mixed’ and is deemed no longer suitable for the waste treatment or disposal option that has been selected.
 In healthcare settings, for instance, segregation onsite is vital to maintain compliance with clinical waste regulation.

 In one of our recent blogs we showed that suppliers have an important part to play to help ensure materials are segregated effectively.
-Sacks, bags and speciality products for the storage and collection of segregated waste must enable easy separation and limit the chance of contamination, whilst having the lowest environmental impact.
+Sacks, bags and specialty products for the storage and collection of segregated waste must enable easy separation and limit the chance of contamination, whilst having the lowest environmental impact.